 Spiritual Direction is an ancient tradition within the historic Church whereby an individual seeks to grow closer to God with the help of another person who is capable of helping him or her hear the Spirit within.
 It is about listening to God with the desire to know and do God's Will, and grow in Love of God and Charity toward self and others.
 It is deeply personal as it addresses one's own relationship with God.
 It is about nothing else!
 It can affect every aspect of one's life, but it is primarily about one's relationship with God--and how THAT affects everything else.

 Spiritual direction can take various forms depending upon the director and directee.
 It is not chit-chat!
 It is not haphazard conversations.
 It is an INTENTIONAL and SERIOUS commitment between the spiritual director and directee to attend to the Holy Relationship one has with God.
-For this reason, it is normally a regularly scheduled exchange, with the clear intention of seriously addressing one's prayer life, and one's religious practice, and how both affect daily life choices and relationships.
+For this reason, it is normally a regularly scheduled exchange, with the clear intention of seriously addressing one's prayer life--relationship with God, and one's religious practice, and how both affect daily life choices and relationships.
 Vocational, career choices, and daily choices are informed by one's personal relationship with God, so a director and directee examine the FRUIT of the directee's spiritual life to see better if the life is on track.
-If so, a spiritual director will help one go deeper...
-If not, a spiritual director will help one hear the Spirit of God correct and redirect thinking, praying, and the choices made.
+If so, a spiritual director can help one go deeper...
+If not, a spiritual director can help one hear the Spirit of God correct and redirect thinking, praying, and the choices made.

 Today, spiritual direction has been rediscovered by more of the laity within the Catholic Church, and newly discovered by many non-Catholics in growing numbers.
 This is one area of spirituality where Christians are united, i.e., in the desire to grow closer to God and have that close relationship affect their daily lives.